Why Invest in PE

 Investing in a private equity fund when it is first raised – this is done on a “blind pool” basis.i

 Acquiring an existing interest from a seller in a private equity fund that is already substantially invested.
+PIP also invests in a company directly, via a single-asset secondary, alongside a private equity manager, that the manager has already owned for a period of time and therefore knows well.

 Investing directly into a company alongside a private equity manager.